 Benefit: If an enemy marked by you is adjacent to another enemy marked by you, it suffers a -3 penalty to attack rolls for attacks that don’t target you, instead of the normal -2 penalty.

 Benefit: The first time an opportunity attack is made against you during an encounter, you can make a melee basic attack against the attacking creature as a free action.

-Benefit: Once per round, when you strike an enemy by whom you are marked, you may choose to end that enemy’s mark on you.
+Benefit: Once per round, when you hit an enemy by whom you are marked, you may choose to end that enemy’s mark on you.

-Prerequisite: Abilen, through the crowd power, at least one Encounter attack power
+Prerequisite: Abilen, through the crowd heritage power, at least one Encounter attack power

 Benefit: At the beginning of your turn, if you have no encounter powers remaining, you regain the use of your through the crowd power.